BayesianBoi/cds-visual/assignments/assignment 4/README.md

 # Assignment 4 - Detecting Faces in Historical Newspapers

 ## Repository overview
-This repository contains scripts to analyze historical newspapers for the presence of human faces.
+This repository contains scripts to analyze three historical newspapers for the presence of human faces.
 The primary goal is to detect and track the prevalence of faces in newspaper images over the past 200 years.
 We use a pre-trained CNN model for face detection and analyse the results by decade.

 ### Assignment objective